hyunR/kr-cls-keras/README.md

 ----------

-A LSTM Korean sentence classifier that can classify a sentence into six diffrent categories.
+A LSTM Korean sentence classifier that can classify a given sentence into six diffrent categories.
+Created with Keras and the demo is made with keras.js !

 ["You can try it here !"](https://hyunr.github.io/kr-cls-keras/ "https://hyunr.github.io/kr-cls-keras/")

 ## Model Structure ##
 | Layer| Output Shape | Param # |